captkirk88/Secsy/README.md

 ## First Steps -> Components
 Components must be defined in a static class wrapping them for easy access.
 A ComponentId type wraps the component type into a struct that allows you to access the Entity component data from anywhere in your code.
+> [!NOTE]
+> 128 ComponentId max.
+I may add more if the performance isn't impacted by the additional flag fields.
 ```csharp
 public static class C // I would keep the static class name short so you can type it out easy
 {